Transferring Property to and from an LLC

 Good to know: If you have tenants in the property, be sure to notify the tenants of the name and address for the new owner of the property.
 This is very important.
 Failure to notify the tenants may prevent you from receiving the benefit of limited liability from future claims from the tenants.

-The simple answer to whether you should put your house in a Trust or LLC is – NOT an LLC.
-It is not recommended that you transfer the residence you live in to an LLC.
+The simple answer to whether you should put your personal house in an LLC is – NO. NOT an LLC.

 Good to know: Do not transfer your homestead to a LLC.
 You will lose your homestead protection against creditor claims and you may lose your homestead and any other tax exemptions you may have on your property taxes